typestack/routing-controllers/README.md

 ```

 This technique works not only with `@Body`, but also with `@Param`, `@QueryParam`, `@BodyParam` and other decorators.
-Learn more about constructor-utils and how to handle more complex object constructions [here](https://github.com/pleerock/constructor-utils).
+Learn more about constructor-utils and how to handle more complex object constructions [here][4].
+This behaviour is enabled by default.
+If you want to disable it simply pass `useConstructorUtils: true` to createExpressServer method.

 ## Using DI container

 `routing-controllers` supports a DI container out of the box.
 You can inject your services into your controllers,
 middlewares and error handlers.
 Container must be setup during application bootstrap.
-Here is example how to integrate routing-controllers with [typedi](https://github.com/pleerock/typedi)
+Here is example how to integrate routing-controllers with [typedi](https://github.com/pleerock/typedi):

 ```typescript
 import "reflect-metadata";